-For up-to-update information, news, and research developments on COVID-19 and autoimmune disease, check out our evolving timeline.
+For up-to-date information, news, and research developments on COVID-19 and autoimmune disease, check out our evolving timeline.

 Since the start of the pandemic, researchers and health officials alike have wondered about the impact of SARS-CoV-2 on autoimmune disease.